Marc-Solution/Mavera/README.md

 - To communicate with the customer
 - Competitions and lotteries where the customer can win products

-### Contact
+## Contact page

-The contact page contains:

-1. An image at the top just under the navbar
+Contents of the contact page:

+- A text to invite the user to contact the company
-2. A contact form
+- A contact form
+- The company Address
+- Telephone number for contacting the company
+- Social media links

 The contact form has 4 input fields and a submit button.
 These are the input fields: